Banks Bail-out - 2008 Sep - Paulson Plan

 It was heartening to hear, from several of the Banking Committee Senators, their concerns about financial company executives (CEO's, VP's, and directors) getting ridiculously high compensation (including severance packages) after the mis-management on their watch.

-(If you left a group of children alone in a candy store and told them not to touch the candy, you can bet that at least one or two would eventually help themselves.
+If you left a group of children alone in a candy store and told them not to touch the candy, you can bet that at least one or two would eventually help themselves.
 It is natural.
-Yet somehow we expect members of the financial services companies to be surrounded by billions and trillions of dollars and not be tempted to help themselves.
-'Laissez faire' capitalists do not seem to know about basic human nature.)

 MY POINT #2: